pebreo/pebreo.github.io/endgame/acknowledgement.md

 * **My Crew:**  I would like to thank my beloved family.
 You were there through thick and thin.
 Thanks for being my mission control, and keeping grounded and humble.

-* **The Engineers:** I wouldnt have come up with my proposed solutions to our biggest challenges without the great and diverse thinking
+* **The Engineers:** I wouldnt have come up with my proposed solutions to our biggest challenges without the ideas from great thinkers and scientists.
+Ive mentioned and quoted some throughout the book and bibliography.
+Thank you.

 * **The Launch Pad:** I'd like to acknowledge everyone at Igniting Souls Publishing, particularly my editor, Elizabeth Haller who help me think through and polish the ideas & presentation of this book.